Best Push Your Luck Board Games [2026]: Top 10 Ranked

 Player count: 2-4, plays well at all numbers

 Each round, you draw ingredients from your bag one by one, pushing your marker further down the track by its value, earning you more points.
-There are several resources (spiders, bats, mushrooms, rats, etc.) and they do different things as you draw them out.
+There are various resources (spiders, bats, mushrooms, rats, etc.), and they do different things as you draw them out.
 For example, a yellow chip will remove one previous white chip, red will move one space further if there’s an orange before it, and so on.

 On top of that, The Quacks of Quedlinburg is also very easy to learn and teach, thus making it perfect for family play.
 And while the more serious players will smirk at a relatively high dependence on luck and somewhat limited long-term appeal, they won’t be able to deny that playing The Quacks of Quedlinburg is one of the most fun things you can do as a board gamer.